grazaerd/D-fix/README.md

 - Simplified Spherical map shader

 ## Note
 Simplified[^5] in this context is hopefully less instruction count/ISA and GPU usage.
 And use Release if you're on high graphics, and ReleaseLowSettings for low settings.
+This should fix stupidly high GPU Usage on (Volume Tex) FRDN S2 Blue-Green Circle Mech, Wind Mech in S3 (will cause stuttering) and others.

 ## Special Thanks
 doitsujin (Original Author)